uulm-smart-sensing/smart-sensing-library/README.md

     flutter run
     ```

-Note: Please ensure you have a stable internet connection to successfully download the dependencies during installation.
+> **Note**: Please ensure you have a stable internet connection to successfully download the dependencies during installation.
 Make sure all required SDKs and tools are up to date to ensure a smooth installation process.

 <!-- Development setup-->
 ## Development setup